amir-saeed/Node-data-visualization-with-D3js-DCjs-and-mongoDB/README.md

 ## Import CSV in data folder using following command

+Open the command prompt, start mongo db by typing "mongod", it will start the mongodb.

+Open another command prompt, start the mongo db by typing "mongo", then create new database "donorchoose".

 Navigate to "data" folder and copy the file into "C drive"

 type the following command